stereobooster/react-snap/Readme.md

 `react-snap` can capture all AJAX requests.
 It will store `json` request to the same domain in `window.snapStore[<path>]`, where `<path>` is the path of json request.

-Use `precacheAjax: true` to enable this feature.
+Use `cacheAjaxRequests: true` to enable this feature.

 ### Service Workers